linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume I/Bond Valuation/Managing Credit Spread Risk Using Duration Times Spread (DTS).md

 These results clearly indicate that absolute spread volatility is highly unstable and tends to rise with increasing spread.
 Computing volatilities based on relative spread change generates a more stable time series.
 These findings have important implications for the appropriate way of measuring credit exposures and projecting excess return volatility, which we discuss next.

-# DTS AND EXCESS RETURN VOLATILITY
+## DTS and Excess Return Volatility

 If the volatility of both systematic and idiosyncratic spread changes is proportional to the level of spread, then equation (4) suggests two assertions regarding excess returns.
 First, excess return volatility should increase linearly with